Click to jump to section on page

 Fellows have the option to have an external career mentor during their fellowship.
 Mentors are independent of the Academy and Chatham House and are picked individually for each fellow based on their career objectives.

 The fellow will be based full-time at Chatham House, London for the initial three months and final three months of the fellowship.
-For the intervening three months the fellow will be based full-time at the Institute of International Relations Prague (IIR).
+For the intervening three months the fellow will be based full-time at the South African Institute of International Affairs (SIIA).

-Fellows are hosted by the Europe Programme with support from the Africa Programme at Chatham House.
+Fellows are hosted by the Africa Programme at Chatham House.
 During the fellowship, the fellow will conduct a research project of their own design which falls within the research topic below.

 Transition experiences and developments in relations between Central and Eastern Europe and sub-Saharan Africa.